wantee/blog/_posts/2015-03-14-feature-extraction-for-asr-mfcc.markdown

 The Mel scale relates perceived frequency, or pitch, of a pure tone to its actual measured frequency.
 Humans are much better at discerning small changes in pitch at low frequencies than they are at high frequencies.
 Incorporating this scale makes our features match more closely what humans hear.

-This figure {% comment %} FOR-LATEX (\autoref{fig:mel}) {% endcomment %} shows the Mel-scale function. we can see that Mel-scale gives more weight to low frequency regions.
+This figure {{ 'fig:mel' | latex:autoref }} shows the Mel-scale function. we can see that Mel-scale gives more weight to low frequency regions.
 The values is came from human perception experiments.

 {% img center /assets/images/posts/mel.png "fig:mel" title:"Mel scale" %}